jrs-innovation-center/user-stories/lunchitapp/index.md

 ## Check In to Restaurant

 As a user, I want the app to know my current location and know when I am at the restaurant.
+I want the application to prompt me to:

+- Rate the restaurant
-I want the application to prompt me to rate the restaurant and mark or it as a favorite or block the restaurant in my preferences.
+- Mark or it as a favorite in my preferences
+- Block the restaurant in my preferences

 ## Rate Restaurant During LunchIt! session

 As a user, I want to rate a restaurant during my session by providing a rating of 1 through 4.
 The system will save the rating for my current session and save the rating for the restaurant in my preferences.

+## Mark Restaurant as Favorites

+As a user, while I am rating a restaurant, I can elect to save the restaurant as a favorite.
+As a result the system will save the restaurant in my preferences.

 ## Block a Restaurant

 As a user, there are certain restaurants that I do not like.
 I desire the ability to search for a restaurant and add it to preferences as a blocked restaurant.

-## Mark Restaurant as Favorites

-As a user, while I am rating a restaurant, I can elect to save the restaurant as a favorite.
-As a result the system will save the restaurant in my preferences.

 ## Send SMS to Friends